mainsail-crew/MainsailOS/README.md

 RatOS/emulation - Contains dependencies for emulation testing
 RatOS/src/image - Contains our base raspbian image
 RatOS/src/workspace - Created during build, and output for compiled images

+## HUGE THANK YOU to the Sponsors

+- Dnoell